nicolasCDT/Metin2_config/README.md

 # Metin2 - Config

-A brand new config.exe coded in C #!
+A new config.exe coded in C #!

 ### Prerequisites